 When to Visit Ooty: The Season That Changes Everything

-I've been to Ooty twice.
-The first time in May — peak season — when the botanical garden had more people than plants and the toy train was booked solid for two weeks.
-The second time in November, when I had entire tea estates to myself and the morning fog turned the Nilgiris into a watercolor painting.
+Ooty is really two towns wearing one name.
+Arrive in May — peak season — and the botanical garden holds more people than plants, and the toy train is booked solid two weeks out.
+Arrive in November, and you'll have entire tea estates to yourself while the morning fog turns the Nilgiris into a watercolor painting.

 Same town.
 Completely different experience.
 Here's how each season plays out.